 The Reintroduction Phase:

 For two weeks, follow the elimination diet without any exceptions.
 It is best to have your meals and snacks prepared ahead of time because you don’t want to risk eating foods that may be cooked with unapproved ingredients.
-If you do eat any packaged foods, you will need to check the labels carefully for hidden ingredients such as soy, dairy and gluten.
+If you do eat any packaged foods, you will need to check the labels very carefully for hidden ingredients such as soy, dairy and gluten.

 After you have completed the 14 day food elimination diet, you will now start to add foods back in one by one.
 Introduce one allergenic food in two days increments for 3 meals per day (morning, noon, and night).
 You will then go back to the strict elimination diet for the next 2 days and monitor how you feel.
 Take notes on how you are feeling before, during and after the reintroduction.
 If you notice a server immediate reaction from a food, you can stop there and go ahead and remove the food from your diet and go back to the elimination diet.

 During this time you will need to document how you are feeling, both during the two reintroduction days and the two days following it.
-Take note of any headaches, muscle aches, constipation, bloating, low energy, mood swings, fatigue, foggy thinking, etc.
+Take note of any headaches, muscle aches, constipation, gas, bloating, low energy, mood swings, fatigue, foggy thinking, etc.